 But there is always evolution, right?

-Now you can experience kaleidoscopic colours, slow release of seaweeds, non-plastic glitters and all manner of other bath-time treats.
+Now you can experience kaleidoscopic colors thanks to bath bomb embeds, Smaller creations of color or scent, or anything in your imagination placed inside the bath bomb.
+You can enjoy the slow release of seaweeds, non-plastic glitters, and all manner of other bath-time treats.

-Multi-layered bombs are now considered ‘Bath-Art’ and with the advent of Do-It-Yourself creators coming up with endless new bath bomb concepts.
+Multi-layered bombs are now considered ‘Bath-Art’ and with the advent of Do-It-Yourself creators coming up with endless new bath bomb concepts the range and choice of bath bomb products available has never been so great.

 LUSH has inspired a generation of bath-time scientists, craving the ultimate bath bomb experience.

-Good bath bombs will begin to fizz, foam and disintegrate in your tub upon contact with water.
+Good bath bombs will begin to fizz, foam, and disintegrate in your tub upon contact with the water.

 Whilst doing so, the bomb releases essential oils to soften your bath water and skin whilst filling your senses with calming, spa-like aromatic scent.